williambrunos/Data-Structures/README.md

 */
 ```

+*obs: The address which the pointer holds can only be of a variable with the same type of the pointer.

 If we don't want to work anymore with our pointer, we can free it with the function free() or even saying that the pointer will not point to anywhere(NULL).

 ```C
 free(pointer);
 // or pointer = NULL;
 ```

+### Operations with pointers

+We can only sum and subtracts integer values from the pointers.
+However, this operations
+respects the size of the type of the variables which the pointer points.
+Because of this, any operation made with a pointer like: pointer = pointer +- n, n is an integer, will be interpreted like: address = address +- n * sizeof(pointer_type), address is the address of the variable which the pointer points.

+Furthermore, we can compare the address hold by pointers using comparison operators: ==, !=, >, <, >=, <=.